callumjd/AMBER-Membrane_protein_tutorial/README.md

 > set system box {85.266 85.285 94.169 }

+You may need to update this line with the box size of your own membrane box.

-Take care to understand each line.
+Take care to understand each line of the build.leap file.
 It is similar to building other systems with AMBER.
 Now, run tleap:

 > tleap -f build.leap